The Thief on the Cross

 Both Matthew and Mark state that the two thieves did revile Jesus.
 Yet, when one thief saw what was done to Jesus and all the mocking charged at him and how Jesus responded (Luke 23:34; John 19:26), that thief under the conviction of the Holy Spirit, understood that Jesus was truly the Son of God.
 Then, he repented, believed in Jesus Christ, and confessed his new faith (Luke 23:41-43; Romans 10:9).

 Although the thief on the cross repented and believed, he did not have the chance to mend his ways, restore what he had stolen (as the Lord specifically directs in Ezekiel 33:15), nor get baptized.
-Had he the chance to do so, he would have certainly did that which is right and fixed his ways before God and man.
+Had he the chance to do so, he would have certainly done that which is right and fixed his ways before God and man and got baptized.
 This is the only example in the Bible of an exception to the rule.